8 Bizarre Roadside Attractions In Oregon That Are Fascinatingly Weird

 Driving through Oregon, you may come across some pretty bizarre roadside attractions.
-From life-sized dinosaur sculptures to fake ghost towns, here are eight odd roadside attractions that are sure to catch your eye:
+From life-sized dinosaur sculptures to fake ghost towns, you almost never know what oddity will appear on the horizon next.
+If you’re craving a dose of the unusual, these eight odd roadside attractions in Oregon are sure to catch your eye:

 We’re aware that these uncertain times are limiting many aspects of life.
 While we continue to feature destinations that make our state wonderful, please take proper precautions or add them to your bucket list to see at a later date.
 If you know of a local business that could use some extra support during these times, please nominate them here: onlyinyourstate.com/nominate

 Oregon is full of quirky, unusual attractions.
 Have you visited any of these offbeat places?
 Share your thoughts on these roadside attractions in Oregon with us in the comments!

 Address: 8462 Enchanted Way SE, Turner, OR 97392, USA